-Interest charges and credits for the period December 18, 2013 through December 31, 2013 includes 13 days of interest and amortization of both upfront financing costs and premium recognized on the issuance of debt, which occurred on December 18, 2013.
+Interest charges and credits increased \$76 million.
+The period ended December 31, 2013 only included 13 days of interest and amortization of both upfront financing costs and premium recognized on the issuance of debt, which occurred on December 18, 2013.